X0GT0X/emotion-chat-client/README.md

-# Chat Application
+# Emotion Chat Application (Client)
-This project is a front-end part of my thesis.
-Back-end is located in ... repository.
+This project is a front-end part of my thesis "Design and implementation of an instant messenger with detecting emotions in text messages feature".
+Back-end is located here: https://github.com/andriy200017/emotion-chat.

 To start the local sever at http://localhost:3000, run this commands:

 1. npm install - install dependencies